 Read my guide to the Parc de Bagatelle, a true delight full of peacocks!

-In the 19th arrondissment is Parc des Buttes Chaumont, an off-the-beaten-path Paris park.
+In the 19th arrondissement is Parc des Buttes Chaumont, an off-the-beaten-path Paris park.

 How about a stroll along a former elevated railway line in Paris?
 Read about La Coulée Verte aka the Promenade Plantée.

-It’s a hub of activity in le Jardin du Luxembourg Paris.
-Take part in or observe pony rides, puppet shows, tennis, Tai Chi, running, chess and the famous French game pétanque.
+Wondering what to do in the Luxembourg Gardens?
+It’s a hub of activity in le Jardin du Luxembourg Paris!
+Observe children riding ponies, see a show at the puppet theatre, and watch tennis and Tai Chi.
+Count the Parisian runners or watch competitors playing chess or the famous French game pétanque.
 On the pétanque court, men (yes, mostly men… I asked someone where the women were) toss the silver ball and then stand about and study and measure where it has landed.
-It’s great fun.
-Have you ever played?
+It’s so French.

 Oh – and don’t miss the Band Stand.
 I have heard several bands play there.
 Just pull up a green chair and sink into the beauty of daily life in the Luxembourg Gardens.